ZhaozhengPlus/Insight/README.md

-# Insight Project
+# Insight
-## Computer Binocular Vision for Three-D. Remodelling Technique
+This is a C++ Project to implements "Computer Binocular Vision for Three-D. Remodelling Tech"
- Novembor 1st, 2015

-#